 CESA HSA Description Account created for the purpose of paying the qualified education expenses of the account's beneficiary.
-Federal, tax-advantaged U.S. trust account used in connection with a high deductible health plan for the payment of an individual's current and future medical expenses.
+Federal, tax-advantaged U.S. trust account used in connection with a high-deductible health plan for the payment of an individual's current and future medical expenses.
 Minimum Eligibility Requirements Beneficiary must be under 18 years of age, have no federal or state drug convictions, and/or no qualified state tuition programs.
-Must have a high deductible health plan and not be enrolled in any other medical plan; including Medicare and cannot be claimed as a dependent by someone else.
-Contributions In 2023, there's an annual contribution limit of \$2,000.
+Must have a high-deductible health plan and not be enrolled in any other medical plan; including Medicare and cannot be claimed as a dependent by someone else.
+Contributions In 2024, there's an annual contribution limit of \$2,000.
 Anyone can contribute to the account.
 The deadline for contributions is April 15 (or Tax Day) for the previous year.
-The contribution limit for individuals for 2023 is \$3,850; for families the limit is \$7,750.
-Catch-up for those 55-65 years old is an extra \$1,000 per year.
-Contribution Restrictions Contributor is subject to Modified Adjusted Gross Income limits: If married, can make a full contribution if MAGI is under \$190,000, and can make a partial contribution if MAGI is under \$220,000.
-If single, can make a full contribution if MAGI is under \$95,000, and can make a partial contribution if MAGI is under \$110,000.
+The contribution limit for individuals for 2 \$4,150; for families the limit is \$8,300.
+Cat those 55-65 years old is an extra \$1,000 p Contribution Restrictions Contributor is subject to Modified Adjusted Gross Income limits: If married, can make a full contribution if MAGI is under \$190,000, and can make a partial contribution if MAGI is under \$220,000.
+If single, can make a full contribution if MAGI is under \$95,000, and can make a partial contribution if MAGI is under \$910,000.
 There's no Modified Adjusted Gross Income limit relating to HSA contributions.
 You can't contribute after age 65 but the account can continue to actively invest funds previously contributed.
 Withdrawals Withdrawals are tax-free ONLY if used for qualified education expenses.
 Beneficiary must withdraw before the age of 30 or name another beneficiary, if not, ordinary income tax and penalties occur.
 HSA distributions are tax-free if used for qualified medical expenses.
-Funds that are not used for qualified medical expenses are subject to a 10-percent penalty and are taxed as ordinary income for those under age 65.
-Those over age 65 are not subject to the 10-percent penalty but the funds are taxed.
+Funds that are not used for qualified medical expenses are subject to a 10% penalty and are taxed as ordinary income for those under age 65.
+Those over age 65 are not subject to the 10% penalty, but the funds are taxed.
 Other Requirements For more information, see IRS Publication 970.
-The minimum deductible for individuals in 2023 is \$1,500; for families, the minimum is \$3,000.
-The annual out-of-pocket expense limit for individuals in 2023 is \$7,500.
-For families, the limit is \$15,000.
+The minimum deductible for individuals in 2024 is \$1,600; for families, the minimum is \$3,200.
+The annual out-of-pocket expense limit for individuals in 2024 is \$8,050.
+For families, the limit is \$16,100.
 For more information, see IRS Publication 969.

-Equity Trust Company is a directed custodian and does not provide tax, legal or investment advice.
+Equity Trust Company is a directed custodian and does not provide tax, legal, or investment advice.
 Any information communicated by Equity Trust is for educational purposes only, and should not be construed as tax, legal or investment advice.
 Whenever making an investment decision, please consult with your tax attorney or financial professional.